 Enhanced Separation Efficiency

-By merging tiny oil droplets, coalescers improve separation rates significantly.
-Systems using mechanical coalescers have achieved up to 90% reductions in oil content in treated water.
+By merging tiny oil droplets, coalescers drastically improve separation rates.
+For example, systems using mechanical coalescers have achieved up to a 90% reduction in oil content in treated water.
+Read more on the role of separators in industrial processes.

 Lower Operating Costs